-Auskin calculates all the possible derived channels for that specific logger.
+A Ruskin calculates all the possible derived channels for that specific logger.

-The RBRsolo D and the RBR duet T.D measure pressure and from that sea pressure and depth is derived.
-The RBR solo DO measures percent dissolved oxygen saturation and from that dissolved oxygen concentration may be derived.
+The RBRsolo D and RBRduet T.D measure pressure and from that sea pressure and depth is derived.
+The RBRsolo DO measures percent dissolved oxygen saturation and from that dissolved oxygen concentration may be derived.

-14.4.1 Depth channel
+15.7.1 Depth channel